SQL-GATE/sqlgate-docs/docs/0205-procedure-compile.md

 ## Use Code AutoComplete to Type Less Codes

-This section explains to complete codes by typing fewer codes.
+This section explains how to complete codes by typing fewer codes.

 1. Connect to database.
 2. On the main menu bar, go to **File**>**New**>**PL/SQL Editor**.
 Or, simply click [PL/SQL Editor] on the New Toolbar.